Backlynk

 Both work.
 Manual submission to the top 20–30 quality directories in your niche is entirely feasible as a focused project over a few weeks.
 The challenge at scale is tracking submission status, approval confirmations, and NAP consistency across hundreds of platforms — this is where the Backlynk submit tool saves meaningful time.
 For businesses with a local presence, BrightLocal's citation builder provides the most transparent manual management interface for the local citation tier specifically.

-*Build your directory backlink foundation on a vetted database — not the bloated, spam-riddled lists most tools use.
+*Build your directory footprint from a vetted database — not bloated lists that mix real platforms with spam.
 Start with Backlynk's free backlink analysis to see your current referring domain baseline, then explore the directory database to identify the highest-value submission targets for your niche.*

 Written by